Kortemme-Lab/python_cookiecutter/README.rst

 cookiecutter_pyapp
 ******************

-A cookiecutter template for my python applications.
+A cookiecutter template for python applications.
 See https://github.com/audreyr/cookiecutter.
 This cookiecutter will::

 1. Create a ``setup.py`` file that's immediately ready to use.